Unemployment in China: Unemployment Insurance

-Unemployment insurance (UI) in China, a system introduced during the 1990s economic reforms, has evolved to offer financial support to involuntarily unemployed workers while they seek new employment.
+Unemployment insurance (UI) in China, a system introduced during the 1990s reform and opening up, has evolved to offer financial support to involuntarily unemployed workers while they seek new employment.
 UI aids in stabilizing household consumption and fosters social stability, primarily benefiting urban areas where layoffs are more common due to industrial shifts.
 Besides providing a financial cushion, UI encourages an efficient labor allocation process by allowing job seekers adequate time to find roles that align with their skills, ultimately reducing labor market volatility.
 Unemployment insurance (UI) not only provides immediate financial assistance to individuals but also indirectly supports regional economies by sustaining consumer demand during economic downturns.
 Studies have shown that UI can alleviate poverty and reduce economic inequality, contributing to stability in communities with high unemployment rates.
 Research indicates that by supporting basic living standards, UI helps prevent extreme poverty among urban populations, particularly in regions facing economic vulnerabilities.